stievie/ABx/README.md

 * https://www.gamedev.net/blogs/blog/3042-abx-online-rpg/
 * https://dev.azure.com/trill42/ABx

+## License

+The source code is licensed under the MIT License.

 ## ETA

 Christmas 2117 +/- some years.
 That's still a negative stardate so I think we are fine.